 3. Book with a credit card, not a debit card.

-4. Do NOT book any other travel arrangements.
+4. Do NOT book any other travel arrangements, unless they're fully refundable.

 This is extremely important.
 Airlines don't like pricing mistakes.
-If you call or email the airline, or otherwise them alert them about the error fare, there is a very high chance that they will correct the mistake, and cancel the bookings.
+If you call or email the airline, or otherwise them alert them about the error fare, there is a very high chance that they will correct the mistake, and/or cancel some or all of the bookings.

 Pricing mistakes can last from minutes to days, but there's no way to predict how long they'll last.
 Book your tickets quickly to avoid the risk that the price will disappear or sell out.
-If you change your mind, booking from the United States should grant you 24-hour penalty-free cancellation in the original method of payment.
+If you change your mind, many airlines (all airlines selling tickets from the US must), offer 24-hour free cancellation.

 The reason for this is twofold.
 Using a credit card may help your payments go through quicker.
-And if the fare is not honored, credit cards offer more support for getting your money back.
-Check out these fantastic travel credit cards.
+And if the fare is not honored, good travel credit cards offer more support for getting your money back.

-We recommend waiting 72 hours to a week to book a hotel, rental car, visa, or other travel arrangements.
+We recommend waiting 72 hours to a week to book a hotel, rental car, visa, or other travel arrangements unless they are refundable.
 Because there is always a chance the airline will not honor the fare, you do not want to be stuck with nonrefundable travel plans.

 If your ticket is cancelled by the airline or ticketing agency, you are entitled to a full refund of all charges paid in the manner of payment (including credit card fees, but excluding any currency fluctuations).
 Using a credit card may help you get your refund faster.

 Pricing mistakes are random.
 There's no way to predict what routes will be affected.
 Some error fares are only available for a few dates–others may have many weeks of availability.
 Sometimes they pop up across airline alliances, and sometimes they are only on one online booking website.
-Treat it like finding a $20 bill on the sidewalk: completely random and not guaranteed, but an awesome stroke of luck.
+Treat it like finding a $20 bill in the middle of the forest: completely random and not guaranteed, but an awesome stroke of luck.
+Except nobody has to lose anything for you to fly for free!

 Not at all!
 There can be pricing mistakes for all classes of airfare, including business and first class.
 Those tend to be a bit rarer, as there are fewer seats to go around.
 Also, business and first class error fares are less likely to be honored, as they reflect a larger financial loss to the airline.

 Nope!
 Pricing mistakes pop up in all sorts of online transactions.
-We've seen some pretty insane prices for hotel rooms and resort stays.
+We've seen some pretty cool prices for hotel rooms and resort stay too.

 If you can't call the airline, how do you find out whether your ticket is still valid?
 There are many tools out there for finding out the status of your ticket, like Check My Trip.
 The site gives real time access to your ticket information.
 Just make sure to never share the information from this site with anyone.